Community Engagement Guidelines for Mining and Mineral Exploration

 - evidence of how feedback and complaints have been dealt with and used by the licensee

-CE Plans will be monitored by an Earth Resources Regulation Inspector in several ways.
+Community engagement plans will be monitored by an Earth Resources Regulation Inspector in several ways.
 These include:

 - when triggers, such as community complaints, are received by the department to investigate non-compliance